Cambridge, Corpus Christi College, Parker Library, MS 20

 Vibrant Visual Storytelling

-This copiously illuminated volume includes 106 miniatures illustrating the Book of Revelation, fourteen illustrating the Vision of St. Paul, and one nearly full-page illumination for the Coronation Order.
-The refined figural style, characterized by elongated and expressively gesturing figures, gently flowing drapery, and delicate facial types, is quintessential English Gothic, while the treatment of elaborate architectural structures and three-dimensional space indicates Flemish influence.
-An intensely pigmented palette of orange, pale blue, violet, and pale beige is intensified by the shimmer of tooled gold and silver on every page, imbuing the scenes with a vibrantly expressive energy well suited to the content of the texts.
-Two painters collaborated on this manuscript; both their hands can be identified in the Hornby-Neville Hours (London, BL, Egerton MS 2781), and one also contributed to the Smithfield Decretals (London, BL, Royal MS 10 E. IV) and the Taymouth Hours (London, BL, Yates Thompson MS 13).
+The copiously illuminated volume includes 106 miniatures illustrating the Apocalypse, fourteen illustrating the Vision of Saint Paul, and one nearly full-page miniature for the Coronation Order.
+The refined figural style, characterized by elongated and expressively gesturing figures, gently flowing drapery, and delicate facial types, is quintessential English Gothic.
+The palette of orange, pale blue, violet, and pale beige is intensified by the shimmer of tooled gold and silver on every page, imbuing the scenes with a vibrantly expressive energy well suited to the content of the texts.

 A Single-Handed Effort

-The text of the Corpus Apocalypse is written in two columns in a large, slightly sloping Gothic textualis quadrata, in the same hand throughout.
+The text of the Corpus Apocalypse is written in two columns in a large, slightly sloping Gothic Textualis Quadrata by the same scribe throughout.
 Since the entire book was executed in a single campaign, the idiosyncratic compilation of the three texts must have been planned, and commissioned as such, from the outset.
-All decorated initials, in blue ink on plain parchment or in gold on colored grounds, were added by the illuminators.

-In the historiated initial at the beginning of this magnificent book, the patron is represented kneeling wearing the arms of Cobham, a leading family in southeastern England that held high positions at the English court.
+In the historiated initial at the beginning of this magnificent book, the patron is represented kneeling wearing the arms of Cobham, a leading family in southeastern England that held high positions at the English court (fol.
+1r).
 Traditionally identified as Henry de Cobham (d.
-1339), it is more likely that the patron was in fact his son John de Cobham.
+1339), it is more likely that the patron was his son John.

-Soon after production the codex passed to Juliana de Leybourne, Countess of Huntington, who bequeathed it to St. Augustine’s abbey in Canterbury upon her death in 1367.
-The abbey was dissolved in 1538; its manuscripts were acquired by Matthew Parker, Master of Corpus Christi College and archbishop of Canterbury, who left his enormous collection to his former college in 1574.
-To this day the Corpus Apocalypse resides among the priceless treasures of the Parker Library at Corpus Christi College in Cambridge.
+Soon after production, the codex passed to Juliana de Leybourne (1303-1367), Countess of Huntington, who bequeathed it to Saint Augustine's abbey in Canterbury.
+The monastery was dissolved in 1538; many of its manuscripts were acquired by Matthew Parker (1504-1575), master of Corpus Christi College and archbishop of Canterbury, who left his enormous collection to his former college.

 We have 1 facsimile edition of the manuscript "Corpus Apocalypse": Die Corpus-Christi-Apokalypse facsimile edition, published by Quaternio Verlag Luzern, 2012